GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

 ### Send data from the service worker to a content script {: #example-content-msg }

-Its common for an extension's content scripts to need data managed by another part of the extension, like the service worker.
+It's common for an extension's content scripts to need data from the service worker.
 Much like two browser windows opened to the same web page, these two contexts cannot directly access each other's values.
 Instead, the extension can use [message passing][doc-messages] to coordinate across these different contexts.

-In this example, the content script needs some data from the extension's service worker to initialize its UI.
+In this example, the content script needs some data from the service worker to initialize its UI.
 To get this data, it passes a `get-user-data` message to the service worker, and it responds with a copy of the user's information.